ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 ## Wrap Up

 There's a lot to take in in this article.
-It took me a week, on and off, to pull it all together once I'd proved the concept.
-There are some important key concepts to understand:
+It took me a while to pull this article together once I'd proven the concepts.
+Som important concepts to understand:

 1. To write Blazor SPA's you need to get out of the "Web" paradigm.
 Think old-school desktop application.
 A bit retro!
-If you don't, it'll be a bit of a dogs breakfast.
+If you don't, you SPA could be a bit of a dogs breakfast.
+Version x will bear little resemblance to version 1.
 2. A WASM SPA is a compiled executable - just like a desktop application.
-The startup page is just like a Shortcut.
+The startup page is a shortcut.
-3. A Server SPA is a pointer to a class in the code running on the web site.
+3. A Server SPA is a pointer to a class in the library running on the web site.
 The startup page is a server-side shortcut to get it up and running.
 Once started, the SPA is a two part affair: one half is the browser SPA, the other a session on the Blazor Hub on the server, inexorably joined by a SignalR session.
-4. You need to be very careful in your Url referencing: a missing "/" can blow you out of the water!
+4. You need to be very careful in your Url referencing: a missing "/" or a capital letter can blow you out of the water!
+Stick to the rule that all urls and things that define bits of Urls only used small letters.
+It's pretty easy to start digging holes  I've been there!